DavidBjorkberg/FrameByFrameDebuggerDocs/readme.md

 ### Required Properties
 1. Position (FVector)
 2. Name (FString)
+    > Name must be unique for that actor.

     > You can add the FBFHide meta tag to a property to hide it in the debug view

 ### Optional Properties